How the print system works

 - Printing access is provided after attending a school computer lab orientation session.

-- During printing, the cost of each print job is automatically subtracted from one’s printing account.
+- During printing, your job is held until you release it from the PaperCut web page.
+You must have money in your printing account in order to print.
+After releasing your job, the cost of each print job is subtracted from your printing account balance.
 Once the account balance reaches zero, more money must be added to continue printing.

-- If one prints to a paper size that is not supported by the printer, the job will be deleted automatically.
-A small popup bubble should appear with an alert.
+- If one prints to a paper size that is not supported by the printer, the job will be cancelled.
 Check the equipment list to find out the supported paper sizes.
 Common errors include printing to legal size (8.5” x 14”) paper, which is not supported.

 - Ask the on-duty plot monitor for help if you are having trouble printing.

 - Every student account receives a $25 credit at the beginning of the school year.
 This allows for immediate start-up and compensates for potential plotter or printer errors over the course of the school year.

 - While logged into a lab computer, look for the small PaperCut Balance box in the upper right corner of the screen.

 How to add money to your account

 - Login to the PaperCut web page and click “Add Credit” on the left.
 The funds will immediately be credited to your plotting account.

 - Each student starts off the school year with a $25 credit to compensate for times when the printer jams, runs out of ink or toner, or crashes in the middle of the print job.
 If a student has exceeded $25 in bad plots, they may apply for a refund for failed jobs due to printer problems.
 Refunds are not given for jobs that are sized or rotated incorrectly, nor for problems with color, fonts, etc. Students must know how to use the software to send the job correctly.
 Students are encouraged to do a small test print if they are in doubt.
 If the School determines the refund is warranted, it will credit the account for the print.